Steve Harris (musician): Production

-Although he performed keyboards on Seventh Son of a Seventh Son, along with guitarist Adrian Smith, in 1988, Harris only began regularly contributing keyboards to Iron Maiden's studio albums from Virtual XI onwards.
-Until Virtual XI, Michael Kenney, Harris' bass technician, had provided the keyboards from 1990's No Prayer for the Dying onwards.
-Kenney still plays keyboards when Iron Maiden plays live; he acts as a supervisor in the studio.
-Along with Smith and guitarist Dave Murray, Harris experimented with synthesizers on the Somewhere in Time and Seventh Son of a Seventh Son albums, using bass synth on Somewhere in Time, and performing "string synth" keyboards on Seventh Son of a Seventh Son.

-Harris played an increasing role in mixing the band's albums and produced most of their 1990's output, with recording taking place at a studio he owned at the time, located in a barn on his property, named "Barnyard Studios".
-Since 2000's Brave New World, at Bruce Dickinson's insistence, the band did not record again at Barnyard, which Dickinson claims had limitations due to its size; they also hired Kevin Shirley, with whom Harris co-produces.
+Harris has played an increasing role in mixing the Iron Maiden's albums and co-produced most of their output since the 1990s, usually in conjunction with Kevin Shirley.
+During the 1990s, the band often recorded at a studio he owned at the time, located in a barn on his property named Barnyard Studios That home studio has not been used for Iron Maiden albums since singer Bruce Dickinson rejoined the band in 2000, with Dickinson determining that it was too small.

 Harris also directs and edits many of the band's live videos, beginning with Maiden England in 1989.
 Although not intending to, Harris edited the Rock in Rio DVD as he was unsatisfied with the results produced by the band's hired production crew.
 In undertaking the project, Harris had to teach himself how to use digital editing software with equipment he had installed in Barnyard Studios, and went on to edit Iron Maiden's next DVD, Death on the Road.
-On top of this, he has contributed to the production of thirteen of the band's music videos, with "Infinite Dreams", "Holy Smoke", "Tailgunner" and "Bring Your Daughter... to the Slaughter" being directed and edited by Harris alone.
+On top of this, he has contributed to the production of thirteen of the band's music videos, with "Infinite Dreams", "Holy Smoke", "Tailgunner", and "Bring Your Daughter... to the Slaughter" being directed and edited by Harris alone.

+In 2002 he produced the album Blown for the British band Deeds.